 Introducing Rucking: A Solution for Musculoskeletal Health

-Rucking, often described as walking with a loaded backpack or RukSak, or weighted vest such as our RukVest presents a holistic approach to improving posture and overall musculoskeletal function.
+Rucking, often described as walking with a loaded backpack or RUKSAK, or weighted vest such as our RUKVEST presents a holistic approach to improving posture and overall musculoskeletal function.
 This activity, rooted in military training, combines cardiovascular exercise with resistance training, making it a formidable tool for enhancing physical fitness and posture.

 Benefits of Rucking on Posture